yhzhuo/DataScience/java/TasksRanking/src/self/yaohua/taskranking/README.md

 </p>
 <h3>How it changes my life?</h3>
 <p>

+In my real life, I have 19 goals and 41 tasks in total.
+I really could not figure out my priority easily and make daily plan.
+So TasksRanking helps me!<br>
 I formed the habit of making daily plan everyday long long ago.
 But sometimes things get out of my expectations as I make plans without figuring out my priorities.
 But now, by reading results of TasksRanking while making daily plan, I never feel stress even a lot of objectives coming to my life concurrently!
 As a lover of Math, I'm so happy to see my loved Math helps me everyday!!!